aergoio/athena-ide-atom/docs/source/contract/index.rst

 Query
 -----

 Contract query can check status of contract state db.
-Any function registered in `abi.register_view` can be invoked as query.
+Any function registered in register_view can be invoked as query.

 Without args
 ^^^^^^^^^^^^